-As set forth pursuant to applicable law, an individual with a disability is a person who:
+As set forth under applicable law, an individual with a disability is a person who:

-- has a physical or mental impairment that substantially limits one or more major life activities such as caring for one's self, performing manual tasks, learning, walking, seeing, hearing, breathing and working;
+- has a physical or mental impairment that substantially limits one or more major life activities such as caring for one's self, performing manual tasks, learning, walking, seeing, hearing, breathing, and working;

 - has a history of such an impairment;

 - is regarded as having such an impairment.

-A Student who is deemed to have a disability under the law may be eligible for reasonable accommodation(s) to allow for equal access to KCU's education program(s).
-A requested accommodation that fundamentally alters the nature of the education service, program or activity, lowers or substantially modifies essential program requirements, or creates an undue burden on KCU is not reasonable.
+A Student who is deemed to have a disability under the law may be eligible for reasonable accommodation(s) to allow for equal access to KCU's education program(s) and activities, unless the reasonable accommodation fundamentally alters the nature of the education service, program or activity, lowers or substantially modifies essential program requirements, or creates an undue burden on KCU.